Compucolor: Compucolor 8001

-An optional "floppy tape" drive with two 8-track tape cartridges was available for storage, running at about 4,800 bps and storing up to 1 MB per tape.
+An optional "floppy tape" drive with two 8-track tape cartridges was available for storage, running at about 4,800 bit/s and storing up to 1 MB per tape.
 The tapes were physically identical to common 8-tracks, but had much less tape on them so they could loop around faster (8-track tapes cannot be rewound).
 The tape drive proved too slow to be practical, and after even relatively short periods of use the tape would stretch and be rendered useless.

 In 1977 they released a floppy disk controller based on the Western Digital FD1771 to support IBM 3740-style 8-inch drives, and in 1978, another supporting 8-inch drives from Shugart and Siemens.

 Software

 The original ROM-based BASIC 8001 was a clone of Microsoft BASIC for the 8080, differing only in the way it handled strings, requiring memory to be set aside for them using CLEAR X where X was a number of bytes, and having separate FRE(X) and FRE(X$) to return the amount of general memory and string memory separately.
 After threats from Microsoft, ISC arranged a deal with the company to supply a licensed version of the language.